Frequently asked questions

 Please see the Residency requirement section for details.

 9. How do I get permission for extra time in exams/use of a computer/other alternative arrangements in exams?

 Please see the Exams and assessments section for details.

 10. How do I find out about support mechanisms in College/around the University?

 The Health and wellbeing section contains information about support offered to you in College and around the University, as well as offering links to other resources that students have found helpful.

 11. How do I change the number of tickets I require for graduation?

-All students are allocated three guest tickets to their graduation ceremony and no further tickets are available.
+All students are allocated two guest tickets to their graduation ceremony and no further tickets are available.